 (1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, or ERCOT may appeal a Retail Market Subcommittee (RMS) action to reject, table, or refer a Retail Market Guide Revision Request (RMGRR) directly to the Technical Advisory Committee (TAC).
 Such appeal to the TAC must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant RMS appealable event.
 ERCOT shall reject appeals made after that time.
 ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
 Appeals shall be heard at the next regularly scheduled TAC meeting that is at least seven days after the date of the requested appeal.
 An appeal of an RMGRR to TAC suspends consideration of the RMGRR until the appeal has been decided by TAC.

-(2) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may appeal a TAC action to approve, reject, table, remand, or refer an RMGRR directly to the ERCOT Board.
+(2) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may appeal a TAC action to reject, table, remand, or refer an RMGRR directly to the ERCOT Board.
 Appeals to the ERCOT Board shall be processed in accordance with the ERCOT Board Policies and Procedures.
 An appeal of an RMGRR to the ERCOT Board suspends consideration of the RMGRR until the appeal has been decided by the ERCOT Board.

 (3) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, or the NERC Regional Entity may appeal any decision of the ERCOT Board regarding an RMGRR to the PUCT or other Governmental Authority.
 Such appeal to the PUCT or other Governmental Authority must be made within any deadline prescribed by the PUCT or other Governmental Authority, but in any event no later than 35 days of the date of the relevant ERCOT Board appealable event.
 Notice of any appeal to the PUCT or other Governmental Authority must be provided, at the time of the appeal, to ERCOT’s General Counsel.
 If the PUCT or other Governmental Authority rules on the RMGRR, ERCOT shall post the ruling on the ERCOT website.